how to run a dispensary successfully

 Trust me when I tell you hippies and casual outdoor lovers care about these things a lot, and this movement ain’t slowing down anytime soon, so you can either get on the train and strengthen your brand now, or you can be left behind with all.

-8. If You Don’t Have Something Good To Say, Don’t Say Anything
+8. If You Don’t Have Something Good To Say, Don’t Say anything

 Do markets sometimes become flooded?
 Sure.
 Is the correct way to combat that by bad-mouthing and leaving fake negative reviews of your competitors?
 No. Does it happen?
 Yeah, a lot.